TheIsaacDeVere/TheIsaacDeVere/README.md

 " Live as you'll die tomorrow,  learn as you'll live forever. ".

 Hello, nice to meet ya.
 My name is Isaac W. DeVere.
-I possess extensive knowledge in both technology and **architecture**, and I take pride in maintaining a balance between my academic pursuits and personal interests such as development and social media. **Discord** is my primary platform for communication and collaboration.
+I possess extensive knowledge in both technology and architecture, and I take pride in maintaining a balance between my academic pursuits and personal interests such as development and social media.
+Discord is my primary platform for communication and collaboration.

-Professionally, I am both a **Developer** and an **Online Therapist**.
-Over time, I have developed a keen ability to understand people—often gaining insights into their personality through just a few of their messages.
+Professionally, I am both a Developer and an Online Therapist.
+With over 6 years of experience in Psychology, I’ve developed a keen ability to understand people-often gaining insight into their personality through just a few of their messages.

 Should you ever find yourself in need of someone to speak with—whether for technical collaboration or personal conversation—I welcome you to reach out at any time.